-- Autumn Term parents are invited to attend a welcome meeting towards settling into a new academic year, expectations and arrangements for the year are discussed. - Spring Term parents are invited to attend a consultation evening where the child's progress is discussed in terms of age-related and personal expectations.
-Parents receive a full written report which includes details of their child's achievements and progress for the academic year, as well as priorities for the rest of the year at the end of this term (Years 1-6). - Summer Term a 'Hello' and 'Goodbye' afternoon is offered so that parents/carers can meet their child's new class teacher. - Summer Term parents receive a letter at the end of term, detailing their child's end of term statutory data.
+- Autumn Term parents are invited to attend a welcome meeting towards settling into a new academic year, expectations and arrangements for the year are discussed. - Autumn Term parents are invited to attend a consultation evening where the child's progress is discussed in terms of age-related and personal expectations. - Summer Term Parents receive a full written report which includes details of their child's achievements and progress for the academic year, as well as priorities for the rest of the year at the end of this term (Years I-6).
+Parents receive a letter at the end of term, detailing their child's end of term statutory data.
 Full written reports are also shared with parents for Foundation Stage pupils, which includes details of their child's achievement and progress for the academic year. - Parents/Carers of children with Individual Education Plans (IEPs) are also invited to meet with their child's class teacher three times a year to discuss their child's progress, and to set and review individual targets.